 The box is literally the last thing your customer experiences before they have the product in-hand.
 That leaves plenty of opportunity for branding the box and making it an experiential part of the customer journey.

 The above post from our partner Brandable Box shows how fun a branded box can be.
 The great thing about them is they have a strong commitment to sustainable practices, which means their products are all made from recycled products.
 By using sustainable products, you can then build that into your brand as a company that cares about the environment.

 You could even tie the elements together by having something on the outside of the box that alludes to something on the packing slip, like a treasure hunt of sorts.
 One thing to note, however, is that if your box offers any indication as to what is inside the box, that may affect your shipping insurance.
 So be mindful of simple branding rather than product imagery.

 Branded Tracking is a free feature for ShippingEasy customers.
-Start your 30-day free trial you can brand the entire customer journey this holiday season.
-Create connections with customers and keep them around long after the holiday decorations come down!
+Start your 30-day free trial so you can brand the entire customer journey to keep your customers coming back year round!